Homepage of Ayres Freitas

 My working area is theoretical high energy elementary particle physics.
 Currently, most results both from low and high energy experiments are well described by a theory called the Standard Model.
 This model is larglely defined by a few symmetries, some of which must be broken.
 However, the Standard Model contains only an unsatisfactory explanation for these broken symmetries.
 In particular, the Standard Model fails to describe the origion of ordinary matter as well as dark matter in the universe.
 These shortcomings have spawned many new ideas like supersymmetry, extra dimensions, technicolor and little Higgs models, which all predict many new heavy particles.

-My research mostly deals with the phenomenology of these new particles and their interactions at future colliders, most notably at the Large Hadron Collider (LHC), which will start operation in 2008.
+My research mostly deals with the phenomenology of these new particles and their interactions at current and future colliders, most notably at the Large Hadron Collider (LHC).
 Furthermore, models for physics beyond the Standard Model can be constrained by existing precision data and possibly could be discovered at future experiments, most notably at the Large Hadron Collider (LHC).
 Of special interest to me are precision analyses that would allow to reconstruct the underlying framework of a model from experimental data.
 I am working on methods to determine the spin and couplings of newly discovered particles, as well as ideas to detect particles that would be particularly eluvise.
 One main focus has been on supersymmetric models, but also on models with extra dimensions, extended gauge groups and little Higgs models.